Ometria/ometria.react_native_sdk/README.md

   pod 'FirebaseMessaging', :modular_headers => true
 ```

-# 6. Push Notifications React-Native guide
+# 6. Push Notifications ReactNative guide

 When correctly set up, Ometria can send personalised notifications for your mobile application.

 Follow these steps:

-1. Enable your app to receive push notifications by creating an appId and enabling the push notifications entitlement.
+* Enable your app to receive push notifications by creating an appId and enabling the push notifications entitlement.
-2. Set up a [Firebase](https://firebase.google.com/docs/cloud-messaging) account and connect it to Ometria.
+* Set up a [Firebase](https://firebase.google.com/docs/cloud-messaging) account and connect it to Ometria.
-3. Enable Cloud Messaging on your Firebase account and provide your application’s **SSL push certificate**.
+* Enable Cloud Messaging on your Firebase account and provide your application’s **SSL push certificate**.
-4. Configure push notifications in your application.
+* Configure push notifications in your application.
-5. Add a **Notification Service Extension** to your app in order to enable receiving rich content notifications and to track notifications received in quit state of the app on iOS.
+* Add a **Notification Service Extension** to your app in order to enable receiving rich content notifications and to track notifications received in quit state of the app on iOS.

 ## 6.1.
 Configure push notifications in your application (iOS and Android)